notification-system/docs/frontend-initial-spec.md

 * Automatically unlock device for configured alarms

 ## Localization Support
-* All user facing strings are localized.
+* All user facing strings are in a localization file.
 Just need to add the translations for the other languages.

 ## Audio
 * MP3 and WAV sound type support